 Safety Considerations

-Take into account the safety requirements of your application.
+Take into account your application’s safety requirements.
 Both gel and lithium batteries are generally safe when handled properly.
 However, lithium batteries have a slightly higher risk of thermal runaway or overheating if damaged or exposed to extreme conditions.

 How many years will a gel battery last?